chenwangnida/MENHBSA4SWSC/README.md

 2. To run the jar file by execute with five pramarters:

-java -jar MENHBSA4SWSC out.stat problem.xml service-out.XML taxonomy.owl 0
+  `java -jar MENHBSA4SWSC out.stat problem.xml service-out.XML taxonomy.owl 0`

-out.state: output file
+  The first paramter: out.state is an output file.

+  The second parameter: problem.xml.

-problem.xml service-out.XML taxonomy : three files of WSC dataset
+  The third parameter: service-out.XML taxonomy : three files of WSC dataset

   0 : seed number

+  1: